 Rob Thomas Biography (Wikipedia)

-Robert Kelly "Rob" Thomas (born February 14, 1972) is a German-born American singer, songwriter and record producer, best known as the primary songwriter and lead singer of the band Matchbox Twenty.
+Robert Kelly "Rob" Thomas (born February 14, 1972) is an American singer, songwriter, record producer and multi-instrumentalist, best known as the primary songwriter and lead singer of the band Matchbox Twenty.
 Thomas also records and performs as a solo artist with "Lonely No More" released in 2005 becoming his biggest solo chart success.
 Thomas earned three Grammy Awards for co-writing and singing on the Santana triple-platinum hit "Smooth", on the album Supernatural in 1999.

 He has also lent his songwriting talents to such artists as Willie Nelson, Mick Jagger, Marc Anthony, Pat Green, Taylor Hicks, Travis Tritt and Daughtry.